madprops/gifmaker/README.md

 ---

-> output = Type: str | Default: 'output' directory
+> output = Type: str | Default: The borat/output directory

 In which directoy to save the generated file.